-Outsourcing is a business strategy that implies transferring a piece of work to an external company that is located overseas.
+Outsourcing is a business strategy that implies transferring a piece of work to an external company that is located overseas or nearshore.
 This way an outsourcing company provides its services remotely and on a contract basis, which means that an outsourced team will work for you only for a certain period of time.

 Businesses usually outsource their non-essential functions and processes while key operations are performed by in-house employees.
 The most popular services IT outsourcing companies offer are technical support, mobile, web, and desktop software development, software, databases, web hosting management, maintenance, and others.